JadeBAllen/JadeBAllen-portfolio/README.md

 # JadeBAllen-portfolio
 This is my portfolio project
-Access my completed projects and background at your leisure.
+Access my completed projects and background at your leisure.😊